 Quick Oats vs Old-Fashioned Oats

-When it comes to oats, there are a lot of options!
-And therefore, a lot of confusion.
 This recipe calls for old-fashioned oats, also known as rolled oats.
 Quick oats, aka instant oats, are NOT recommended.
 This is because quick oats absorb a lot more moisture and almost work like flour.
 So they will yield cakey cookies that are much less chewy.

-I always suggest stocking up on old-fashioned oats, because if you need quick oats, you can always use a blender to pulse them down.
+I suggest stocking up on old-fashioned oats, because if you need quick oats, you can always use a blender to pulse them down.
 But unfortunately, you don’t have that option with instant oats since they’re already so fine.

-7 Secrets to Perfect Oatmeal Scotchies
+Secrets to Perfect Oatmeal Scotchies

 - To properly beat the butter and sugar, you’ll need an electric mixer!
 You can use a large bowl and a handheld mixer or a stand mixer that’s fitted with a paddle attachment.
 Unfortunately I don’t recommend trying this recipe without one of those mixer options.